-YouTube Premium members won’t see any ads, so YouTube shares a portion of the monthly premium fee with creators.
-If a YouTube Premium subscriber spends more time on your videos, you will receive a larger percentage of their fee.
+YouTube Premium members won't see any ads, so YouTube shares a portion of the monthly premium fee with creators.
+If a YouTube Premium subscriber spends more time on your videos, you will receive a more significant percentage of their fee.

 3. Make Money on YouTube with Funding from Your Fans.

-This method requires that offers significant value to the audience to establish a loyal audience, a fanbase.
-As a creator, you can direct your audience to crowdsource your content creator, using platforms like Patreon, Buy me a Coffee, and Tipee.
+This method requires that it offers significant value to the audience to establish a loyal audience, a fanbase.
+As a creator, you can direct your audience to crowdsource your content creator using platforms like Patreon, Buy me a Coffee, and Tipee.

-Patreon is a great platform for this purpose, as you can create subscription tiers and share exclusive private videos such as behind the scenes that you won’t publish on YouTube.
+Patreon is an excellent platform for this purpose, as you can create subscription tiers and share exclusive private videos, such as behind the scenes, that you won't publish on YouTube.
 This practice will further establish a closer connection with your fans.
 Buy Me a Coffee is a simple Patreon alternative that may be more rewarding for some creators.

 Tipee is another funding service that allows you to enjoy a combo of recurring and one-time donations.

-Creating valuable and entertaining content, along with maintaining a tight bond with the audience can get you really far in the fan-funding approach.
+Creating valuable and entertaining content and maintaining a tight bond with the audience can get you far in the fan-funding approach.

 4. YouTube SEO

-There are two great free extensions on Google Chrome for this; VidIQ and Keywords Everywhere.
+There are two great free extensions on Google Chrome: VidIQ and Keywords Everywhere.